alzwded/FTPSync/README.md

-CompareSize = yes     ; default; check file sizes to determine changes CompareTimestamp = no ; default; this script doesn't set timestamps on the remote, so it's more of a FIXME ParseFTPLs = yes      ; default; uses ftputil.stat.UnixParser to parse the output of ftp/sftp list to determine sz and tm
+CompareSize = yes     ; default; check file sizes to determine changes CompareTimestamp = no ; default; this script doesn't set timestamps on the remote, so it's more of a FIXME ParseFTPLs = yes      ; default; uses ftputil.stat.UnixParser to parse the output of ftp/sftp list to determine sz and tm ThreadedLS = yes      ; default; gets the directory listing on both remotes using threads

 [Reference]
 protocol = ftp